Updated July 2026

 3. Regular monitoring and maintenance

 Regular monitoring and maintenance of ACM are essential to ensure it remains in good condition.
-This includes periodic inspections and maintaining records of any changes in the condition of ACM.
+This includes periodic inspections and maintaining detailed records of any changes in the condition of ACM.

 4. Asbestos removal and remediation